rocket-meals/RocketMealsDocumentation/doc/source/vocabulary.rst

 Parameter Vocabulary
 --------------------

-There are certain tunable parameters that have special meaning in Rocket Meals.
+There are certain tunable parameters that have special meaning in Kernel Tuner.
 This document specifies which parameters are special and what there uses are when auto-tuning GPU kernels.

 In general, it is best to avoid using these parameter names for purposes other than the ones indicated in this document.

 .. code-block:: python

-    RocketMealsDocumentation #is inserted by Rocket Meals to signal the code is compiled using the tuner
+    kernel_tuner #is inserted by Kernel Tuner to signal the code is compiled using the tuner

     block_size_* #reserved for thread block dimensions
     grid_size_* #reserved for grid dimensions, if you want to tune these use problem_size